sosoyan/trRefsUpdater/README.md

 ###Usage

-It can be used in maya as a custom python callback as well as seperate command.
+It can be used in maya as a custom python api callback as well as seperate command.

 1. You can activate custom maya callback through your userSetup.py which enables you to get interactive notifications after every time you open maya scene

+Just add this lines to your
 2.
 ====